 There are many different types of grow lamps for plants, each having its place in indoor growing.
 The best option for YOU will depend on your growing space and your budget.

 Fluorescents are often used by beginners due to their low price, low heat output, and the familiarity that comes with them.
 Compact fluorescent grow lights (CFL) fall under this category along with fluorescent T5’s, which are popular with growers on a budget or who only want to grow 1-2 plants at a time.
 Most of our fluorescent options run on 120 volts and can be plugged into a standard home outlet.

 - Very affordable startup cost

 - Great for growers whose grow space is short on height – these lights need to be very close to plants

-The majority of the ballasts we sell can be plugged into a standard 120V or 240V outlet.
+Ballasts can be plugged into a standard 120V or 240V outlet.
 Without a reflector, HID lights have too large of a light footprint and need to be reduced.
+Reflective hoods redirected wasted light back towards the plants.
 Different size reflectors allow you to customize your light footprint.